Automatic Geometric Decomposition for Analytical Inverse Kinematics: Conclusion

+The desired orientation $\rotmat{0}{EE}$, and the static rotation between the last joint and the end effector $\rotmat{6}{EE}$ are known. $\rotmat{0}{6}$ is known via \Eqref{eq:r06} and defines the joint rotations via \Eqref{eq:forwardOrientationKinRefrained}:

 Without loss of generality, we define our base frame $\frame_0$ such that \mbox{${}^0\vp_1 = \vzero$}.
-Consequentially, the position kinematics can be rewritten as:
+Consequentially, the position kinematics in~\Eqref{eqn:position_fk} can be rewritten as:

-In the following, we simplify either \eqref{eq:forwardPositionKinRefrained} or \eqref{eq:forwardOrientationKinRefrained} to obtain decoupled terms that are parameterized by a small subset of the original joint angles.
-We restructure these terms and apply one of the subproblems introduced in~\tabref{tab:subproblems} (denoted by ``SP(1\dots4)'') to obtain analytical solutions for the reformulated equation.
-Applying a subproblem thus yields a set of solutions to a subset of all joint angles.
-We repeat this process until the solutions to all joint angles are known.
-We denote rotations, whose joint angles are already known, by~$\rotmatconst{j-1}{j}$.
+We simplify either \Eqref{eq:forwardPositionKinRefrained} or \Eqref{eq:forwardOrientationKinRefrained} and apply one of the subproblems introduced in~\tabref{tab:subproblems} (denoted by ``SP(1\dots4)'') to obtain analytical solutions for a subset of the joint angles.
+We repeat the process of reformulation and subproblem-application until the solutions to all joint angles are known.
+We denote rotations with known joint angles by~$\rotmatconst{j-1}{j}$.